noisycomputation/pymssql/README.rst

-This repository has been forked from upstream pymssql and modified to work with both Python 3.7 and 3.8, whilst continuing to (at least) build successfully for 2.7 for a short while, for sentimental but quite fundamental reasons.
+This repository has been forked from upstream pymssql and modified to work with both Python 3.7 and 3.8, whilst continuing to build successfully for
+2.7 for a short while, for sentimental but quite fundamental reasons.